Maersk Intrepid rig gets contract extension at Martin Linge field

 The Danish drilling rig operator said that the contract has a performance bonus scheme based on rewarding decreased emissions of CO2 and NOx.

-Designed and built as an ultra-harsh environment CJ70 jack-up rig, the Maersk Intrepid can operate year-round in the North Sea and features hybrid, low-emission upgrades.
+Designed and built as an ultra-harsh environment CJ70 jack-up rig, the Maersk Intrepid can operate year-round in the and features hybrid, low-emission upgrades.
 It was delivered to Maersk Drilling in 2014 and is presently operating at the Martin Linge field.

 CATEGORIES